 The Neighborhood Enrichment Grant Program (NEGP) was designed to provide neighborhood organizations funding to promote leadership, independence, and overall improvement within communities through enrichment projects.
 These projects are to improve the quality of life of all residents within the applicant's neighborhood.
 This is different from the Neighborhood Matching Grant that the Neighborhood Improvement Program has provided over the last several years.
-Unlike the Neighborhood Matching Grant, the Neighborhood Enrichment Grant Program does not require a match or volunteer hours form.
+Unlike the Neighborhood Matching Grant, the Neighborhood Enrichment Grant Program does not require a match or volunteer hours.

 The NEGP is a competitive grant program.
-This means that applicants will compete for funding with other neighborhood organizations within Richland County.
 Funding is not guaranteed by simply submitting a completed application.
-NIP will begin accepting applications on December 1st, 2021.
-The last day to submit applications is February 6th, 2022.
+NIP will begin accepting applications on December 1st, 2023.
+The last day to submit applications is February 4th, 2024.

-Application Period: December 1st, 2021 - February 6th, 2022 Applications that are incomplete or late will not be processed for consideration.
+Application Period: December 1st, 2023 - February 4th, 2024.
+Applications that are incomplete or late will not be processed for consideration.

 Grant Training Sessions are available to help prepare applicants for applying to the NEGP.
 Attendance is recommended, but not required, to aid you in the application process.
 NIP will host Grant Training Sessions before and during the grant application period.
 See the "Dates" section for the training session schedule.
-One-on-One training sessions can also be scheduled by contacting NIP staff.
+One-on-one training sessions can be scheduled by contacting NIP staff (see contact info on page 1).